- Importing a Vehicle into the United States

 A Member of the Armed Forces

-Military personnel and government employees that are returning to the U.S. after an extended overseas assignment are allowed to bring a vehicle with them.
+Military personnel and government employees who are returning to the U.S. after an extended overseas assignment are allowed to bring wheels with them.

 Generally, the duty assignment must last 140 days or more.
 Navy personnel are eligible after 120 days or more of extended duty.